Super Smash Bros. Crusade

 As of v0.8, Onett was removed from the Stage Select screen.
 However, the code still exists and can be accessed with the Random button.
 The stage was removed completely in v0.8.4.

 ...However a preview file for it can be found.
 It's unlike any other preview picture currently in the game.
-Most notably, it uses a circular outline rather than a rectangular one.
+Most notably, it uses a circular outline rather than a rectangular one, This is a leftover from v0.7.

 Unused Asteroid Field Background